zer0theory/bash-a-name/README.md

 # bash-a-name

-A random name generator that is great for generating names in Tabletop RPGs
+A random name generator in BASH that is great for generating names in Tabletop RPGs

-Using lists of consonants and vowels the scrip pulls randomly then attempts to logically place the letters to form a name.
+Using lists of consonants and vowels, the script pulls letters randomly then attempts to logically place them to form a name.

 ## Installation and setup